mmore500/signalgp-lite/joss/paper.md

 The Changing Enviroment Problem consisted of K mutually-exclusive enviromental signals (2, 4, 8, 16).
 Organisms were tasked to respond to each with a particular signaling instruction.

+A total of 100 replicates were evolved for up to 10000 generations.
+On each update, 100 organisms were chosen based on the elite and roulette selection schemes.
-\autoref{fig:tts-changing} shows the number of generations elapsed before a full solution was found [add](population size and selection scheme).
+\autoref{fig:tts-changing} shows the number of generations elapsed before a full solution was found.
-`signalgp-lite` evolved fill solutions to each problem within 3500 updates in all 100 tested replicates.
+`signalgp-lite` evolved full solutions to each problem within 3500 updates in all 100 tested replicates.

-In the `K=16` case, we achieved a 100% signal reproduction rate compared to an average of 32% on the vanilla implementation  (Figure 2 in @lalejini2018evolving).
+In the `K=16` case, we achieved a 100% signal reproduction rate compared to an average of 32% on the vanilla implementation  (Figure 2 in [@lalejini2018evolving]).
 We suspect this occured due to differences in how default mutation parameters and program initialization are performed.

 ## Contextual Signal Problem

-This problem tests regulation by evolving programs that maintain memory of previously encountered signals.
+This problem tests regulation by evolving programs that must maintain memory of previously encountered signals.
+Programs must remember an initial signal (i.e., the "context") in order to respond appropiately to the second signal.
+The unordered input signal pairs were assigned a response signal that then had to be replicated by the organism.
 A total of 16 input signal pairs and 4 response signals were tested.
-The unordered input signal pairs were assigned a response signal that then had to be replicated by the organism.
-Table 2 in @lalejini2018evolving provides a visual representation of this sequence.
+Table 2 in [@lalejini2018evolving] provides a visual representation of these sequences.

-TODO: expand more on the problem
-TODO: explain how `signalgp-lite` compared in this problem.
+A total of XX replicates were evolved for up to 10000 generations.
+Programs were reproduced based on a 16-way lexicase selection scheme, with each of the input signal pairs being a test case.
+Each program was sent the first signal of each test case and given 128 updates to process it.
+After this, their internal CPU state was reset, and the second signal was sent.
+After another 128 updates, their response was evaluated.
+In order to save resources and computing time, as soon as a replicate evolved a fully-correct solution, their evolution was halted.
+\autoref{fig:tts-context} shows the number of generations elapsed before a full solution was found.

+`signalgp-lite` evolved full solutions in half as many updates compared to SignalGP.
+Moreover, less programs were unable to reach a full solution in 10000 updates under `signalgp-lite`.

+MAYBE TODO: talk about mutation rates maybe?

 # Projects Using the Sofrware

-In light of the above, `signalgp-lite` is the framework of choice in DISHTINY.
+`signalgp-lite` is the framework of choice in DISHTINY, a framework for studying digital organism multicelularity.

-TODO: talk more about it

 # Experimental Materials